Severn Hospice prepares for Light of Love event

 Preparations are in full swing for one of Severn Hospice’s most cherished community gatherings, as the charity readies itself for its annual Lights of Love service.

-The outdoor event, which takes place on December 7 in the peaceful grounds of the hospice at Bicton, is expected to draw hundreds of supporters from the region, each coming together to remember those who will be missed during the Christmas season.
+The outdoor event on December 7 in the peaceful grounds of the hospice at Bicton is expected to draw hundreds of supporters from the region, each coming together to remember those who will be missed during the Christmas season.

 A poignant and uplifting occasion, Lights of Love has long been a source of comfort for families and friends who wish to honour loved ones while supporting the vital work of the hospice.